axelriet/LwMQ.net/docs/transports/ipc.rst

 Where:

    - ``address`` is the name of the shared memory section to use for communication.
 It can be any string, but it is recommended to use a unique name to avoid conflicts with other applications.
 The recommended format is company/product/channel_name.
 Keep the length *less than 120 characters*.
    - ``port`` is an optional parameter that can be used to specify a port number for the transport.
-This parameter is optional, is not a real port number and can be anything that fits into an unsigned short, except zero: the range is therefore [1..65535]
+This parameter is entirely optional and is not a real port number and can be anything that fits into an unsigned short, except zero: the range is therefore [1..65535]

 The format is deliberately chosen to look familiar to users of network transports, while being flexible enough to allow for future extensions and variations